trustar/trustar-tweepy/README.md

 git push heroku master
 ```

 7. Done!
 You're app should be running.
 For help or status, use `heroku logs --tail`.
+For changing the number of web dynos, use `heroku ps:scale web=0`.